-Birch is a hard wood, deciduous, and broad leaved tree from the genus Betula that belongs to the family Betulaceae.
-They also include the Hazels, Alders and The Horn Beams.
+Birch is a hardwood, deciduous, and broad-leaved tree from the genus Betula that belongs to the family Betulaceae.
+They also include the Hazels, Alders, and The Horn Beams.
 The birch trees are closely related to the family of the oak and the beech trees.
-The genus Betula has nearly about 30 to 60 taxas in which 11 are are facing threats.
-The birch is found in the northern hemisphere; they are a short lived species, and wide spread in these areas.
+The genus Betula has nearly about 30 to 60 taxas of which 11 are facing threats.
+The birch is found in the northern hemisphere; they are a short-lived species, and widespread in these areas.
 They prefer boreal climates (Wiki_ “climate characterized by long winters and short, cool to mild summers”) and they belong to the temperate zones of the north.
 The tree has an eye like impression on the bark which gives it the name “watchful tree.”
 One of the outstanding characteristics of the birch tree is its bark and the graceful delicate foliage makes it more prized.
 All these characters make the birch plant more costly.
 The owners of the birch trees basically use them for ornamental purpose.
 But birch tree is difficult to maintain.
 Many species of the birch tree have started to decline.
 In few years of time and you can see many trees will die even before they reach the actual size and even before they are fully mature.
 Normally, a birch tree lives up to 50 years.
 In many cases the birch tree that is white in color will tend to die faster than the others.
 These trees are renowned for their special characteristics of their outstanding bark and their special leaves.
 Many cultivators as well as the landscapers use these species.

 The birch species belong to the temperate climates and they are range between small and medium size.
 You can find them in the form of trees as well as shrubs.
 The leaves of the birch are simple and they are alternate and they are serrated singly or doubly, stipulate, petiolate and feather veined.
 We can see the birch leaves in pairs.
 They are normally borne lateral branchlets that are spur-like and two-leaved.
 The female catkins shatter into many parts during maturity and they are not woody in nature.
 While they disintegrate into pieces, the seeds are thrown out of the catkins.
 We can see the branches of the birches as horizontal and we can see that they separate into tiny, slim paper like plates.
 These are seen especially on the paper birch.
 They do not get decayed because of the resinous oil that the bark of the tree contains.
 We can see the buds during the mid of the summer.
 All these buds are laterally borne, so we can never see a terminal bud.
 The leaves of the birch plants grow only up to 3-6 millimeters and are mounted on the axils belonging to the scales of the upright catkins in the form of clusters that are three flowered..
 The flowers of the plant have a monoecious character, and may grow before the leaves appear of along with the leaves.
 The small fruit of the birch is called “Samara”.